Who is off to Thailand soon and has no idea what to do in Krabi? I feel you!

 Krabi Itinerary: 1 Day – Ao Nang Beach and Markets

-You can beach bum or if you’re a bit more adventurous, grab a kayak from the end of Ao Nang beach and kayak out to the crazy beautiful karsts jutting out of the water.
+You can beach bum, or if you’re a bit more adventurous, grab a kayak from the end of Ao Nang beach and kayak out to the crazy beautiful karsts jutting out of the water.

 Krabi Itinerary: 2 Days – Krabi Island Hopping

-Visiting the islands is literally one of the best things to do in Krabi!
+Visiting the islands is one of the best things to do in Krabi!
 Krabi island hopping is an absolute must while you’re in the area and will take up most of your day.
-There are plenty of islands to go hopping on, the 4 island tour in Krabi is, you guessed it, a day of visiting four islands around Krabi.
+There are plenty of islands to go hopping on, the four island tour in Krabi is, you guessed it, a day of visiting four islands around Krabi.

 Krabi Itinerary: 3 Days – Chill on Railay